SkylarPlayz348/Youtubedownloader/README.md

 # Youtubedownloader

 # Note
-This is my first full python script I(Sky) am bound to mess up somewhere or do practices that are bad so if you're better at python go ahead to contribute(look below for information)
+This is my first full python script I(Sky) am bound to mess up somewhere or do practices that are bad so if you're better at python go ahead to contribute(look below for information).

+### (UPDATE):
+I am no longer actively working on this project so if you want to pick it up go ahead but please credit me if you do.

 ## Installing(Windows Only)
 - Go over to releases and install the zip file